Polymarket/uma-ctf-adapter/README.md

 To build contracts: `forge build`

-To use prettier-solidity: `pnpm install` (or `npm install` or `yarn install`)

 ---

 ### Testing

 To run all tests: `forge test`

-To run test functions matching a regex pattern `forge test -m PATTERN`

-To run tests in contracts matching a regex pattern `forge test --mc PATTERN`

 Set `-vvv` to see a stack trace for a failed test.